Lesson video

 Let's have a look at what these mean.

-Subject-specific vocabulary is vocabulary used when writing about a particular subject.
+Subject specific vocabulary is vocabulary used when writing about a particular subject.

 A plan is a framework that writers create before they write a section or a whole text.

-We're going to be creating a plan today.
+We're gonna be creating a plan today.

 And notes are written out of full sentences.

-Note form is not full sentences.
+Note full is not full sentences.

 So there are two sections for our planning lesson today.